holdestmade/homeassistant_linktap_local/README.md

 A custom component for linktap tap and watering valve controllers.

-Install this Integration via the Home Assistant Community Store (HACS)

-Linktap already have an MQTT implementation, but for home assistant users its support is rudimentary.
-They have a more advanced mode of operation via MQTT, but it involves complicated manual setup of switches and sensors.
-This custom component replaces both of those mechanisms, and uses the locally available HTTP API.
+This custom component uses the locally available HTTP API.

-In short, its designed to replicate the "Instant Watering" functionality of the Linktapp app.
-Ie `water for x minutes`, or `until y volume is reached`.

 It requires just the configuration IP of your gateway.
 If you have more than 1 gateway, you can setup multiple instances of the integration.